 In the year 2000, Yahoo made a strategic move that would go down in history as one of the worst decisions in the search engine industry.
 They partnered with Google and allowed Google to power their organic search results instead of relying on Inktomi.

-At that time, Google was a relatively unknown search engine, far from the recognition it enjoys today.
-However, this partnership with Yahoo proved to be a turning point, as every Yahoo search result now displayed “Powered by Google,” catapulting Google into the spotlight and establishing it as a household name.
+At that time, Google was an unknown search engine and nowhere near the recognition it is today.
+But this deal with Yahoo proved to be the turning point, as every result in Yahoo showed “Powered by Google,” making Google an overnight sensation and household name.

-Before Google’s emergence, search engines primarily ranked websites based on factors such as on-page content, domain names, directory listings, and basic site structure.
-However, Google’s web crawler and PageRank algorithm introduced revolutionary changes to information retrieval.
+Prior to Google, search engines mainly relied on on-page content, domain names, directory listings, and other basic site structures to rank websites.
+But Google’s web crawler and PageRank algorithm introduced revolutionary changes in the way information was retrieved.

-Google’s algorithm took into account both on-page and off-page factors, with particular emphasis on the quantity and quality of external links pointing to a website, as well as the anchor text used.
+Google’s algorithm considered both on-page and off-page factors, but it placed a very strong emphasis on the number and quality of links to a website, as well as anchor text.
 This focus on links led to the rise of an entire sub-industry of link building, as SEO practitioners recognized their significance in Google’s ranking algorithm.

-In 2000, Google also introduced the Google Toolbar, which allowed SEO practitioners to view their PageRank score, a number between 0 and 10 indicating the perceived importance of a webpage.
-This development led to an influx of unsolicited link exchange requests.
+In the year 2000, Google also launched the Google Toolbar that enabled SEO practitioners to actually see their PageRank score, a number between 0 and 10 that suggested the perceived importance of a webpage.
+This led to an extreme number of unsolicited link exchange requests.

-In the following months and years, the SEO community became accustomed to the monthly “Google Dance,” during which Google updated its index, often resulting in significant fluctuations in rankings.
+Over the coming months and years, the SEO community came to expect the monthly “Google Dance,” when Google updated its index and rankings changed, sometimes wildly.

 While Google co-founder Sergey Brin had once stated that Google did not believe in web spam, his perspective likely evolved by 2003.
 Updates like “Florida” made SEO much more challenging, as it became evident that repeating keywords a certain number of times was no longer sufficient for optimal rankings.